SunlayGGX/Storm/README.md

 - **void setRigidBodyAngularDamping(const unsigned int rbId, const float angularVelocityDamping)**: Set the angular velodity damping value of the rigid body specified by its id.
 This method is only defined for dynamic rigid bodies.
 - **void fixDynamicRigidBodyTranslation(const unsigned int rbId, const bool fixed)**: Set the specified rigid body's translation fixed flag.
 This method is only defined for dynamic rigid bodies.
+- **void reconnectPhysicsDebugger()**: Force the reconnection to the Physics Debugger which is the PhysX's PVD (PhysX Visual Debugger).

 #### OSManager (osMgr)